UN-35/ft_transcendence/README.md

 This project is part of the 42 school curriculum and is intended for educational purposes.

-## 📞 Contact

-For any inquiries or issues, please open an issue on this repository.

 ---

 Enjoy the game! 🏓